netdata/go.d.plugin/modules/unbound/README.md

 -   Cache Items Count in `items`
 -   Cache Memory in `KB`
 -   Module Memory in `KB`
--   TCP and TLS Stream Waif Buffer Memory in `KB`
+-   TCP and TLS Stream Wait Buffer Memory in `KB`

 Per thread charts (only if number of threads > 1):